 The benefits to using natural oils versus those pre-made bottles of "moisturizing cream" are numerous: They're less expensive, they smell better (minimally or not at all), and most importantly, they are more effective.

-are an old-fashioned skin remedy that makes sense; buttermilk contains lactic acid (an alpha hydroxy acid), which can slowly-but-surely clear up age spots and lessen minor scars (as from acne) via gentle exfoliation.
-While buttermilk won't moisturize by itself, it will help any moisturizer you do use to absorb better into skin.
+Buttermilk baths are an old-fashioned skin remedy that makes sense.
+Buttermilk contains lactic acid (an alpha hydroxy acid), which can slowly-but-surely clear up age spots and lessen minor scars (as from acne) via gentle exfoliation.
+While buttermilk won't moisturize by itself, it will help any moisturizer absorb better into skin.
 Try a bath of 2 cups organic buttermilk and a couple tablespoons of honey for a luxurious milk-and-honey experience (obviously not a vegan one, however).

-Cocoa butter, made from the same part of the plant that we make chocolate from (the seed) is a favorite of pregnant women to avoid stretch marks, and is used to make chocolate candy.
+Made from the same part of the plant that we make chocolate from (the seed), cocoa is a favorite of pregnant women to avoid stretch marks, and is used to make chocolate candy.
 It also smells deliciously like chocolate, (which is why I love to use it as a lip balm).
-It's a very stable oil, which means that it can last some time without going rancid, and is packed with fats that are great in chocolate, and make for great skin moisturizing.
+It's a very stable oil, which means that it can last some time without going rancid, and is packed with fats that are great in chocolate and make for great skin moisturizing.
 Look for organic, fairly harvested versions, and consider mixing it with peppermint or orange essential oils for a chocolate-mint or choc-orange aroma.